iwi/iwi.github.io/_drafts/2020-03-04-slideocuments_and_infodecks.markdown

   - Last, and maybe less important there is the fact a document frequently needs to refer to external sources or appendices or footnotes.
 With _classic documents_ there are well established ways of doing it, however with _infodecks_ it's difficult and tends to be badly achieved.
 There's no unique place to include a footnote, and cross-referencing to other parts of the _infodeck_ tends to be arduous.

-In a nutshell, writing a good _classic document_ is difficult, wirting a good _infodeck_ is way harder and the options to produce something that's useless grow exponentially.
+In a nutshell, writing a good _classic document_ is difficult and rarely achieved, wirting a good _infodeck_ is way harder and the options to produce something that's useless grow exponentially.

-Of course this assumes that a _classic document_ is well structured, which is rare.
-I'm also assuming an _infodeck_ is well structured and I'd say that is a much bigger assumption as it seldom happens.
-Many people feel entitled by the design freedom that the space of a slide gives them.
-It allows them to be creative, to add pictures so it's 'less boring' and more 'alive' (I'm not joking I've heard those exact words to describe the addition of images into a document that is meant for adults who are professionally interested in the content of a document).
-Unfortunately, being creative means using a different language, where rules are badly specified.
-I still haven't seen a style guide for _infodecks_.

-Of course I'm not referring to those people that are just lazy and make a few bullet points that serve no purpose whatsoever, those would produce terrible documents no matter the format

-  Within a slide, it's harder to tell what you need to read to capture the level of detail you're looking for.

-Navigation between pages / sections / appendices.

-Navigation within pages

 ---

-Jeff Bezos' ban of powerpoint has a couple of killer sentences:
+PS.- Amazon's ban of powerpoint has a couple of killer paragraphs worth quoting
+here:

 > The reason writing a 4 page memo is harder than "writing" a 20 page powerpoint is because the narrative structure of a good memo forces better thought and better understanding of what's more important than what, and how things are related.
 >